 It’s Anna’s twenty-fourth birthday and the elderly staff at the library where she works quietly mark the occasion with carrot cake and song.
 Anna, a centuries old vampire, celebrates in style that night by feeding on a co-worker who mistreats Bernice, her best and only friend.
 In a haze of psychedelic blood fueled bliss, Anna fully indulges her addiction.

 Bernice plagued by terminal cancer ends up in the hospital on the verge of death.
 Anna visits and witnesses Bernice dying.
 It inspires Anna to live.
-She rushes back to the apartment and makes love to Robbie recklessly ignoring the peril she brings to both of them.
+She rushes back to the apartment and sleeps with Robbie recklessly ignoring the peril she brings to both of them.

 Anna’s vampire friends show up at the apartment, discover Robbie there and assume that he will be their next victim.
 Anna fights them off, declaring she’s quitting blood and that she’s going to become human again.
 They warn her that it’s suicide but Anna doesn’t care, she can’t go on murdering people tormented by the curse of living forever.

 As Anna struggles from blood withdrawal, she and Robbie make a run for it preyed upon by the vampires.
-In a final confrontation, what it means to be human is put to the test.
+In a final confrontation, all that it means to be human is put to the test.